sapienfrom2000s/rewrite-chess/README.md

 might have been used at places where it fits in more appropriately than 'coordinates'.

+Coordinate_Finder is more of a module than a class.Will try to make that change in future.

 This project is inspired by Haseeb Qureshi's version of chess